ezhangle/node-dtrace-provider/README.md

 correctly.
 The manifest is updated in runtime whenever a new probe is created with the addProbe function and it remains valid after each update.

-The manifest file is unique for each provider.
-It is created in the process working directory with the name according to the pattern:

-    provider_GUID.man

 Some of these tools:

     PerfView - http://www.microsoft.com/en-us/download/details.aspx?id=28567